zszabo-rh/lightspeed-stack/docs/getting_started.md

 ![Swagger UI page](screenshots/openapi_swagger.png)

 List of all available REST API endpoints is displayed on this page.
-It is possible to interactively access any endpoint, specify query parameters, JSON payload etc. For example it is possible to access [Info endpoint](http://localhost:8080/v1/info) and see actual response from the Ligthspeed Core Stack service:
+It is possible to interactively access any endpoint, specify query parameters, JSON payload etc. For example it is possible to access [Info endpoint](http://localhost:8080/v1/info) and see actual response from the Lightspeed Core Stack service:

 ![Swagger UI page](screenshots/info_endpoint.png)